maximecb/noisecraft/README.md

 # NoiseCraft

-**NOTE: NoiseCraft is a work in progress, and I am looking for contributors to help build it!**
+**NOTE: NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it!**

 NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser.
 The goal is for the app to remain free to use and ad-free for the foreseeable future.
-You can try the app at https://noisecraft.app, but please note that it's a work in progress, you may run into bugs, and support for mobile devices is currently fairly poor.
+You can try the app at https://noisecraft.app, but please note that it's a work in progress, You may run into bugs, and support for mobile devices is currently poor.
+Reporting bugs and helping us fix them is one way you can contribute to this project.

 ## Design